Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 As the years go by, I realise that life always leads you to what is best for you…

-At this moment, I am writing in the capacity of Research Associate (post-doc) at the Department of Psychology of the University of Bath in England.
-The title of my participatory project work is ”Today and tomorrow: living with vision impairment as a young person in the United Kingdom”.
-This collaborative endeavour is pivotal for its inclusivity, contextual depth, and ethical foundation, as it actively facilitates the co-creation of knowledge, strengthens the validity of findings, and advocates for community impact and enduring social change specifically within the context of sight loss and blindness.
+Until Decemeber 2024 I was a Research Associate (that was my first post-doc) at the Department of Psychology of the University of Bath.
+The title of my participatory project work was ”Today and tomorrow: living with vision impairment as a young person in the United Kingdom”.
+This collaborative endeavour proved pivotal in fostering inclusivity, deepening contextual understanding, and upholding ethical integrity.
+By actively facilitating the co-creation of knowledge, it strengthened the validity of findings and advocated for meaningful community impact and lasting social change, particularly in the context of sight loss and blindness.

-In parallel, I collaborate with the University of East London in England as an External Examiner, while I also work as an Academic Tutor at the University of Birmingham in England, where I was accredited as a Fellow of Higher Education in the past.
+In parallel, I collaborate with the University of East London as an External Examiner (for undergraduate and potgraduate disability programmes), while I also work as an Academic Tutor at the University of Birmingham, where I was accredited as a Fellow of Higher Education in the past.
 During my time at the university, I also I delivered seminars at the Business School related to equality, diversity and disability in the workplace as well as personal, professional and academic development.
 At the School of Education within the same university, I conducted seminars that centered on the application of qualitative methods in psychology.
-I have also participated in various research projects (e.g., “Lego Serious Play”) and worked on short independent projects with students (e.g., “The Birmingham Project”).
+I have also participated in various research projects (e.g., “Lego Serious Play”, “Examining informal learning during crises: the case of UK healthcare practitioners”) and worked on short independent projects with students (e.g., “The Birmingham Project”).
 Concluding my achievements at the University of Birmingham, I served as an accuracy checker for the prominent Business School, further contributing to its excellence.
 To collaborate with researchers and academics from all five of the University’s colleges was very important for me and my academic development.
 Thus, I used to be the social media coordinator of “Children and Childhood Network (CCN)” for about 3 years.
 As a network, we tried to provide a unique forum for collaborations in research, education, policy and practice, for and with children.

-In 2021 I worked as a Teaching and Training Associate at the Institute of Education (IOE) of the University College London (UCL) in England, where I delivered face-to-face seminars at the Social Research Institute of the Institute of Education.
+In 2021 I worked as a Teaching and Training Associate at the Institute of Education (IOE) of the University College London (UCL), where I delivered face-to-face seminars (on research methods and statistics, contemporary issues in psychology, psychological themes, and individual differences) at the Social Research Institute of the Institute of Education.

-Furthermore, my collaboration and volunteering activity with organisations/charities such as the Royal National Institute of Blind People (RNIB) (e.g., telephone groups for adults with sight loss), enabled me to maintain my clinical experience and contact with individuals with vision impairment.
-Recently I joined the Retina UK (a Charity supporting people affected by inherited sight loss) family, serving as a group coordinator.
+Furthermore and as mentioned above, my collaboration and volunteering activity with organisations/charities such as the RNIB (e.g., telephone groups for adults with sight loss) as well as Retina UK (serving as a group coordinator of Bristol and Bath area) enabled me to maintain my clinical experience and contact with individuals with vision impairment.

-My research interests traverse interdisciplinary domains, drawing from my substantial experience as an chartered disability professional.
+My research interests traverse interdisciplinary domains, drawing from my substantial experience as a clinician.
 I have closely collaborated with families, colleagues, and children navigating challenges such as vision impairment, autism, Down syndrome, psychosis, schizophrenia, attention deficit hyperactivity disorder, brain paralysis, and other disorders or learning difficulties.
 Although my work spans a diverse range, my personal focus centers on individuals with sight loss.
 I aspire to conduct participatory studies with them, unveiling and addressing societal stigmas and ableism.
-This endeavour not only contributes to policy but also strives to enhance their overall quality of life.
+This effort not only contributes to policy but also strives to enhance their overall quality of life, especially during life transitions.

-A key aspect of my professional path was running my private practice in Athens for my students and their families, where considerable effort was being made to put theory into practice via a combination of modern, as well as traditional intervention/diagnoses methods.
+A key aspect of my professional path was running my private practice in Athens, where considerable effort was being made to put theory into practice via a combination of modern, as well as traditional intervention/diagnoses methods.
 Now, I am dedicated to advancing our understanding of sight loss by actively contributing to the development of new theories.
 My aspiration is to support the next generation of researchers who are focused on disability, let alone sight loss, by introducing participatory qualitative research into their work.

 Let’s view Vision as a Spectrum, not a pitch-black void.